 To the extent that actual reimbursement for management expenses in any fiscal year is less than five percent (5%) of this sum, our reimbursement to our general partner may exceed the 5% limitation by the amount of that difference at any time during the succeeding three fiscal years.
 If reimbursement to our general partner was limited by the 5% limitation during the preceding three fiscal years, the amount by which the management expenses are less than the 5% limitation in the current year may be used to permit our general partner to recoup the deficit from the preceding years.

-Our Amended and Restated Agreement of Limited Partnership generally may not be amended to increase the 5% limitation on the reimbursement of management expenses.
+Our Partnership Agreement generally may not be amended to increase the 5% limitation on the reimbursement of management expenses unless approved by a majority of the Partnership's unitholders.

 Reimbursement to the Operating Partnership